 But the good news?
 These cheesecake bars will keep, stored in the refrigerator, for up to 3 days.
 And if you’d like, you can also freeze them and save them for a rainy day.
 Check on the recipe box below for the full freezing details 😉

-If you try this recipe for New York-Style Cheesecake Bars, please let me know what you think!
+If you try this recipe for New York-Style Cheesecake Squares, please let me know what you think!
 Leave a comment below, and don’t forget to snap a pic and tag it #bakerbynature on instagram!
 Seeing your creations seriously makes my day ♥

 New York-Style Cheesecake Bars